 Most overruns happen here.
 Staging, testing, and parallel environments tend to outlive their purpose.
 Timeboxing these environments is one of the fastest ways to protect the budget.

-• Data movement needs explicit design.
-Repeated syncs, hybrid traffic, and cross-region transfers often create egress costs that never appeared in planning.
+- Data movement needs explicit design.
+Repeated syncs, hybrid traffic, and cross-region transfers often incur egress costs that were not accounted for in planning.

 Once workloads stabilize, attention shifts to steady-state cost control.